Arthur S. Carpender: Early life

-A direct descendant of Wolphert Gerretse Van Kouwenhoven, one of the early settlers the New Netherland colony, Arthur Schuyler Carpender was born in New Brunswick, New Jersey, the sixth of seven children of John Neilson Carpender and his wife Anna Neilson née Kemp on 24 October 1884.
+Arthur Schuyler Carpender was born in New Brunswick, New Jersey, the sixth of seven children of John Neilson Carpender and his wife Anna Neilson (née Kemp) on 24 October 1884.
+His uncle was William Carpender, president of the Sixth Avenue Railroad.
+He was a direct descendant of Wolphert Gerretse Van Kouwenhoven, one of the early settlers the New Netherland colony.

 He was educated at St. Paul's School in Concord, New Hampshire, and Rutgers Preparatory School in New Brunswick.
 Carpender was appointed to the United States Naval Academy by Senator John Kean in 1904.
 He graduated in 1908.

+Career

-At the time midshipmen had to serve two years service at sea before being commissioned, so he reported for duty with the crew of the new battleship USS Minnesota.
+At the time of his graduation from the Naval Academy, midshipmen had to serve two years service at sea before being commissioned, so he reported for duty with the crew of the new battleship USS Minnesota.
 This was one of the battleships of the Great White Fleet sent by President Theodore Roosevelt on an epic voyage around the world in 1907.
 In 1909, Carpender was transferred to the USS Marietta.
 He was commissioned as an ensign in the United States Navy on 6 June 1910.
 Amidst the backdrop of the Banana Wars, he commanded a 16-man landing force from the Marietta that was put ashore at Puerto Cortes, Honduras, on 14 January 1911 to help protect American citizens during a period of unrest; after four days ashore Carpender's force returned to the ship.

 Leaving the Marietta in March 1911, Carpender was involved with the fitting out of the new battleship USS Utah.
 Like other naval officers of the day, he acquired a nickname, "Chips" (a traditional nickname for a ship's carpenter in the days of wooden ships).
-He married Helena Bleecker Neilson, who was also from New Brunswick, on 30 April 1912.
-Their marriage produced no children.